 These days, website speed is a critical factor for keeping visitors on your site.
 In fact, web pages that take longer than 5 seconds to load can expect to lose 50% of their users!
 Of the three senior care sites we examined, the win goes to The Kenwood.
 Their site load time was 3.77 seconds.

-TIP: To test your organization’s site speed, take a look at this site speed test tool by Monitis.
-You can also get deeper insights for your website by plugging your URL into Google’s PageSpeed Insights tool.
+TIP: To test your organization’s site speed, you can get deeper insights for your website by plugging your URL into Google’s PageSpeed Insights tool.

 The Kenwood testimonial page is absolutely inspiring.
 Beginning with high-quality, beautiful imagery, the page offers a glimpse into the lives of residents.
 Warm smiles and hugs are pictured among individual women and men, as well as couples and residents with their companion pets.